 The prototype work in 2016 was a fascinating insight into the potential of this space: it impacts on every aspect of the Social Age and how we build the Socially Dynamic organisation.
 For social learning we need high trust communities, in Social Leadership we draw upon those communities and use our social capital to develop trust within them, for co-created change, and to build the Socially Dynamic organisation, we need trust, so trust forms one of the golden threads that runs through every aspect of the Social Age.

-Each of the three research phases will run for three months, so the Landscape of Trust research project will run throughout 2017 and we intend to #WorkOutLoud throughout the whole process.
+The Landscape of Trust research project will run from 2017 and we intend to #WorkOutLoud throughout the whole process.